Justice Dept. opens policing probe over Breonna Taylor death

 “It is clear that the public officials in Minneapolis and Louisville, including those in law enforcement, recognize the importance and urgency of our efforts,” Garland said.

-Louisville hired Atlanta’s former police chief, Erika Shields, in January.
+Louisville hired Shields — Atlanta’s former police chief — in January.
 She became the fourth person to lead the department since Taylor’s death on March 13, 2020.
 Longtime chief Steve Conrad was forced out in the summer after officers responding to a shooting during a protest failed to turn on their body cameras.
 Two interim appointments followed before Shields was given the job.

 Shields stepped down from the top Atlanta post in June after the death of Rayshard Brooks, a Black man who was shot in the back by police in a restaurant parking lot.
 Shields remained with the Atlanta department in a lesser role.